-merely procatarctic causes that give occasion to the mind as the principal cause, which indeed always has that power in itself, to produce such and such an idea, at this particular moment, and to bring into act its power of thinking.
-(Conj., xvi.10, OO I.221)28 the preexistent cause of disease, which works together with other agents from which disease is first produced; [it may be] either external or internal, as anger or hot air, which induce fever by moving the ill-humors [Cacochymiam].29
+A second reason for attributing occasionalism to Clauberg has to do with his use of the Stoic and Galenic terms 'occasio' and 'causa procatarctica.'30 This, I submit, is a verbal deception that is cleared up once we understand his use of the terms.
+The key text, again, is in Conjunctio, where he describes bodily motions as, merely procatarctic causes that give occasion to the mind as the principal cause, which indeed always has that power in itself, to produce such and such an idea, at this particular moment, and to bring into act its power of thinking.
+(Conj., xvi.10, OO I.221)31 the preexistent cause of disease, which works together with other agents from which disease is first produced; [it may be] either external or internal, as anger or hot air, which induce fever by moving the ill-humors.32

 The terminology of procatarctic causes is borrowed from the early modern medical literature.
-In that context, the procatarctic, or remote, cause denotes a circumstance which triggers the onset of a malady by inciting a proegumenal, or proximate, cause of the disease.
+In that context, the procatarctic, or remote, cause denotes a circumstance that triggers the onset of a malady by inciting a proegumenal, or proximate, cause of the disease.
 The Dutch physician Steven Blankaart defines it as,